feelCrazy/figma-font-awesome-plugin/README.md

 5. Go to `Menu > Plugins > Development > New Plugin...`

-6. Choose `react-figma-plugin-starter/manifest.json`
+6. Choose `figma-font-awesome-plugin/manifest.json`

-7. Run the plugin by going to `Menu > Plugins > Development > React-Figma-Plugin-Starter`
+7. Run the plugin by going to `Menu > Plugins > Development > figma-font-awesome-plugin`